-I joined Upromise a couple of weeks ago to start saving money for little Miss PT’s college education.
-I had heard of Upromise before, but didn’t bother signing up…because I’m a dork.
+I joined Upromise several years ago to start saving money for my kids’ college education.
+I had heard of Upromise before, but I procrastinated on signing up.
+I shouldn’t have, and neither should you!

 I’m going to give you the full review below.
 But if you want to make better use of your time, just sign up with Upromise and get started.
-This is really one of those things you and I both should have started a long time ago.
+This is really one of those things everyone should sign up for as soon as they can.

 Who is Upromise?